dcasota/puppetlabs-scripts/Azure/README.md

 Facing the findings so far, the user interface of Puppet Enterprise is somewhat helpful for starters.

 Eg. you can add a local user and send the password reset link to the user.
-We all know the situation when a ssh connection is has remained open for hours.
+Admins know the situation when a ssh connection has remained open for hours.
 Puppetmaster has a time restriction on ssh sessions per default.
 Node jobs reports, events, and account activities are clear and tidy.
 It's easy to find intentional changes.
 Also, the docs give a good first impression about the installation steps.